Long-shot 2020 Dem Williamson slams DNC for debate criteria

 WILLIAMSON TELLS FOX NEWS 'WE HAVE SWERVED AWAY' FROM COUNTRY'S FOUNDING PRINCIPLES

 Williamson announced recently that her campaign reached the 65,000 individual donors criteria.
+But she's not among the dozen contenders who've so far reached both thresholds.

 “Now, there’s another hoop.
 Well, we’ll jump through that one.
 I placed in the CNN poll.
 I placed in the Fox poll.
 I need to place in one more poll,” she explained.